-RS-485 (C1 to C4): Two half duplex
+RS-485 (C1 to C4): One full duplex or two half duplex

 RS-422 (C1 to C4): One full duplex or two half duplex

 CPI/RS-232: Single RJ45 module port that can operate in one of two modes: CPI or RS-232.
 CPI interfaces with Campbell Scientific CDM measurement peripherals and sensors.
 RS-232 connects, with an adapter cable, to computer, sensor, or communications devices serially.